jpap19/CICD-END-TO-END-Project/README.md

 <br />
 <br />

-STEP 2:  Create an AWS CodePipeline.

-In this step, we'll create an AWS CodePipeline to automate the continuous integration process for our Python application.
-AWS CodePipeline will orchestrate the flow of changes from our GitHub repository to the deployment of our application.

-To set it up, we will follow the following steps:

-- From the AWS Management Console, we will navigate to the AWS CodePipeline service.
-- Click on the "Create pipeline" button.
-- Provide a name for our pipeline and click on the "Next" button.
-- For the source stage, select "GitHub" as the source provider.
-- Connect your GitHub account to AWS CodePipeline and select our repository.
-- Choose the branch we want to use for our pipeline.
-- In the build stage, select "AWS CodeBuild" as the build provider.
-- Create a new CodeBuild project by clicking on the "Create project" button.
-- Configure the CodeBuild project with the necessary settings for your Python application, such as the build environment,  build commands, and artifacts.
-- Save the CodeBuild project and go back to CodePipeline.
-- Continue configuring the pipeline stages, such as deploying our application using AWS Elastic Beanstalk or any other suitable deployment option.
-- Review the pipeline configuration and click on the "Create pipeline" button to create your AWS CodePipeline.

  2.1 Creation of the launch template: <br/>

 2.1.1 From the EC2 dasboard, select launch template, provide a name, Choose the OS type.